ranju30/bahmni-environment/puppet/modules/nagios/Readme.md

  * Change the $nagios_machine_type to "client"
  * Ensure correct settings are in $primary_machine_ip, $secondary_machine_ip, $primary_machine_host_name, $primary_machine_host_name,
    and the Nagios support emails (to/from)
- * Run the puppet module nagios and bahmni-nagios
+ * Run the puppet module nagios and bahmni_nagios